robfatland/nexus/manim/index.md

 manim [(community documentation link)](https://docs.manim.community) is a Python package created by educator Grant Sanderson for building video content (particularly on mathematics) for publication on YouTube.
+A good sign of longevity: There is a lot of [community activity building plugins](https://plugins.manim.community/).

 - [Install `manim` out of `conda-forge`]()